Dinzeyi2/nextlines/README.md

 This prototype exposes a tiny HTTP API for issuing controlled data-science commands in natural language.
 Only a small set of high‑level actions is allowed (e.g. load, clean, encode, scale, split, build, fit, transform, evaluate, save).
+Commands are sent to the `/parse` endpoint, which behaves the same as the legacy `/execute` endpoint kept for backward compatibility.

 ## How to phrase commands